LeoMitchell1/Leo-Major-Work/Docs/Developer_Notes.md

 * Change the pop up windows for create and edit habit to be all in one window, using entry fields instead of dialog boxes (21/5)
 * Make it so that the indicators only show when a habit has been checked (24/5)
 * Make the calendar indicators save and shuffle to the left as the days change (16/6)
+* Make the progress for each habit save when the day changes, the checkbox will then reset to default to allow for the next progression (17/6)
+* Add habit categories listed at the bottom of the screen (19/6)
+*

 ## Problems